2016lisali/jacks_garden_admin_panel/README.md

 # Jack's Garden Admin Panel

 Jack's Garden Admin Panel was created with react and react-bootstrap.
 It is the admin dashboard of Jack's Garden Online Shop.
-The backend is served at [https://jacks-garden-server.herokuapp.com](https://jacks-garden-server.herokuapp.com)
+The backend is served on [https://jacks-garden-server.herokuapp.com](https://jacks-garden-server.herokuapp.com)

+Via the admin panel, the admin can:

+- login, logout to the site
+- create/read/update/delete product
+- create/read/update/delete user account (exclude password)
-The admin can login, logout to the site, create/read/update/delete product, create/read/update/delete customer account, read/delete orders and update order status.
+- read/delete orders and update order status.

 You can find the backend code of this project on [https://github.com/2016lisali/jacks_garden_server](https://github.com/2016lisali/jacks_garden_server) and the online store code on [https://github.com/2016lisali/jacks_garden](https://github.com/2016lisali/jacks_garden)